rollupnc/RollupNC/README.md

 The operator:
 - creates a merkle tree `T1` where leaves are the current pending deposits.
 - superimposes `T1` to `Td` creating a new deposits tree `Tn`.
-- posts to the smart contract the root of `Tn` , and a merkle proof of the superimposition of `T1`.
+- posts to the smart contract the root of `Tn` , and a snark proof of the superimposition of `T1`.

-The smart contract verifies the merkle proof, updates the current deposits tree root, and clears the pending deposits array.
+The smart contract verifies the snark proof, updates the current deposits tree root, and clears the pending deposits array.

 ### Tree superimposition